 You should think of these three Conversation Modes as the foundations of your Inbox organization, with all the other Spike features acting as your building blocks.
 You can customize your Spike to suit your needs by using tags, pins, starring, and more.

 Tags allow you to use custom words or phrases to sort individual emails in your Inbox.
-You can then search for them quickly and easily using Spike’s Advanced Search, and have all relevant messages right in front of you.
+You can then search for them quickly and easily using Spike’s Super Search, and have all relevant messages right in front of you.

 Pinning a message means that it stays at the top of your Inbox, so those long-running conversations don’t fall through the cracks.
 Another way to keep a message on the back burner is simply by Snoozing it, taking the email out of your workflow for the present, but ensuring that it pops right back up to the top exactly when you need it.

 What’s more, Spike is able to sort your email Inbox even further by intelligently dividing messages between a Priority and Other Inbox.
 Priority keeps your most important messages front and center so you can focus on what matters most.
 Everything else (that means things like newsletters, promotional offers, and social media notifications) is pushed into the Other Inbox, which can be referred to when you have more time.
 Or, if you don’t want to go through these messages one at a time, Spike also offers a range of Bulk Actions, so you can trash, archive, or mark as read/unread numerous messages with a single tap, click or swipe!

 Conversational Email brings together all your messages into an intuitive chat-like view, however, if you want to expand any message into a more “traditional” email, you can simply click it within the chat to open it in full.
 This chat style can be even more powerful when used for Groups, since all messages are collected within the same thread as if it were a real conversation.